Ficool

 It slips

-"You can't break the rule of three like that!"
-I hiss, froth bubbling at the corners of my mouth.
+"Just try to break me" I hiss, froth bubbling at the corners of my mouth.

 Insanity!

-Of course.
 It was crazy to think I could negotiate with them.
-Foolish.
-We all know how useless they are— tsk, they just stand there… and watch.

 A dry laugh rattles out of my skull, breaking into a wheezing, wet cough-filled phlegm.